rizinaa99/Bookmark-Manager/README.md

     so that I can revisit pages I like
     I can see a list of bookmarks

+    as a user
+    I want to add a new bookmark

 ![Sequence diagram](diagram.png "Domain model diagram")

     alias client="Client"